Going Vegan Keto? What Does That Have To Do With Electrolytes

 Naturally occurring crystalline ocean or spring salts retain buckets of trace minerals.
-Unrefined, with no additives the flavour is rich and complex.
+Unrefined, with no additives the flavor is rich and complex.
 Himalayan pink salt is the most mineral-packed, cleanest salt presented to us by our planet.

 So vegan keto peeps, if you’re suffering in these early stages, stay out of this salt-less dehydrated rut you need to add more salt to your diet.
-We get some salts and minerals out of our veggies and whole foods; but when we’re dropping so much fluid it’s not enough.
+We get some salts and minerals out of our veggies and whole foods, but when we’re dropping so much fluid it’s not enough.

-For the love of salt don’t touch salty, sugary, processed drinks – a tasty sprinkle of the Gem of the Himalayas on your meals and a plenty of water with a pinch of the earth’s electrolytes is all you should need.
+For the love of salt don’t touch salty, sugary, processed drinks – a tasty sprinkle of the Gem of the Himalayas on your meals and plenty of water with a pinch of the earth’s electrolytes is all you should need.
 In saying that, I do usually keep an electrolyte supplement on hand just in case.

 Tom and Giselle are onto something, and now we are too!
 Who’s the cool hydrated cucumber now?!

 Thanks For Reading… VEGAN KETO DIET & ELECTROLYTES: WHAT YA NEED TO KNOW